 The US is facing an epidemic of opioid use disorders (OUDs).
 Treatment with medications markedly improves outcomes for OUDs, but OUDs remain under-diagnosed and under-treated.
 In Massachusetts, a nurse-based collaborative care model of OUD primary care treatment was used to increase 1) the number of patients who initiated OUD treatment with medications and 2) persistence of OUD treatment, known to improve health outcomes for patients with OUDs.
-In the PROUD trial, we will test whether the Massachusetts model of OUD treatment in primary care, compared to usual primary care increases the number of patients who receive medication treatment for OUDs, and/or increase the persistence of OUD treatment in those who initiate treatment, in medical settings in 6 other states.
-All data will be obtained from electronic health records, claims, and other secondary data sources.
-Phase 1 of the PROUD trial will evaluate OUD diagnosis and treatment across 11 health care systems, and in Phase 2 we will field the cluster randomized trial to compare the Massachusetts model to usual care.
+In the PROUD trial, we are testing whether the Massachusetts model of OUD treatment in primary care, compared to usual primary care increases the number of patients who receive medication treatment for OUDs, and/or increases the persistence of OUD treatment in those who initiate treatment, in medical settings in 6 other states.
+All data is obtained from electronic health records, claims, and other secondary data sources.
+Phase 1 of the PROUD trial evaluated OUD diagnosis and treatment across 11 health care systems, and in Phase 2 we are fielding the cluster randomized trial to compare the Massachusetts model to usual care.

 Examine Patient and System-Level Factors Associated with HEDIS AOD-IET Measure Performance across Health Systems (CTN-0072)